CliffHan/fydeos_os_developer_challenge/README.md

 Generated vm image at: `/mnt/host/source/src/build/images/amd64-generic/R96-14268.84.2022_05_30_1804-a1/chromiumos_qemu_image.bin`.

 To be honest, it's really NOT difficult in this part.
 But it took longer than I thought.
 I think it will be better with more powerful PC with ubuntu installed directly (not via WSL2), and network speed affects the build time obviously as well.
+But the best method is to dig what the script does, and do some preparation or some modification on the script before build.

-**Run image in qemu**
+**Confirmed vm image problem and redo a clean build**

 As learned from [Google's document](https://chromium.googlesource.com/chromiumos/docs/+/2efe4b73ea2109870480a3d6148024686faf1e6e/cros_vm.md).
 VM could be started with this command.